This document describes how to build and run Vulkan Conformance Test suite.

 <adopter> is the name of the Adopting member company, or some recognizable abbreviation.
 The

 <_info> field is optional.
 It may be used to uniquely identify a submission by OS, platform, date, or other criteria when making multiple submissions.
+For example, a company XYZ may make a submission for a Vulkan 1.1 implementation named

 One way to create a suiteable gzipped tar file is to execute the command: